Getting Started

 }

-The Azure Service Bus trigger is automatically generated by the NServiceBusTriggerFunction attribute which will forward incoming messages to the appropriate message handlers.
+The Azure Service Bus trigger is automatically generated by the NServiceBusTriggerFunction attribute, which forwards incoming messages to the appropriate message handlers.

 Dispatching outside a message handler